stratis-storage/stratis-docs/content/stratis-release-announce-3.0.0.md

 `org.storage.stratis3.filesystem.r0`.

-The motivation for both these changes is the most typical of all: the implementation of stratisd will become unwieldly and bug-ridden if we try to maintain backwards compatibility in the D-Bus layer while simultaneously doing necessary redesign, re-implementation, and enhancement of the stratisd engine.
+The motivation for both these changes is the most typical of all: the implementation of stratisd will become unwieldy and bug-ridden if we try to maintain backwards compatibility in the D-Bus layer while simultaneously doing necessary redesign, re-implementation, and enhancement of the stratisd engine.
 In particular, changes to the way errors are managed internally will